 The top section of this box reveals a preview of the data file.
-The ruler along the top indicates the field length so that the user can visualize where a column breaks.
+The ruler along the top indicates the field length, so the user can visualize where a column will break.

 - To assign column breaks, place your cursor where the break should be.
-Alteryx automatically determines the appropriate field length and the grid section populates based on those breaks.
+Alteryx will automatically determine the appropriate field length and the grid section will populate based on these breaks.

 - Use the scroll bars beneath the file preview to reveal additional data within the file and assign the appropriate column breaks.

-Below the data preview are a few check boxes.
-Their settings are explained here:
+Below the data preview there are a few check boxes.
+These settings are explained below.

-- Allow Short Lines: Indicate if a record can end before all fields are read.
+- Allow Short Lines: Indicates if record can end before all fields are read.
 This is valid only for data with line ends.
 By default, this box is not checked.

-- Allow Long Lines: Indicate if there can be extra characters after the last field for the current record.
-This extra data is discarded.
+- Allow Long Lines: Indicates if there can be extra characters after the last field for the current record.
+This extra data will be discarded.
 By default, this box is not checked.

-- Trim Spaces: Remove blank characters from field data.
+- Trim Spaces: Removes blank characters from field data.
 By default, this box is checked.